EDMC runs green campaign, plans to make Vikas Marg stretch single-use plastic-free | Law-Order

 From conducting a prolonged drive to make a stretch of Vikas Marg free of single-use plastic to staging street theatres to raise awareness, the civic body in east Delhi is running a campaign to promote cleanliness and sustainability.

-As part of its larger vision for a cleaner and greener environment, the East Delhi Municipal Corporation (EDMC) Tuesday launched 'Pollution Mitigation Action Plan 2021-2022'.
+As part of its larger vision for a cleaner and greener environment, the East Delhi Municipal Corporation (EDMC) on Monday had launched 'Pollution Mitigation Action Plan 2021-2022'.

 Starting October 1, a month-long drive had been started to make a stretch of Vikas Marg single-use plastic-free as a demonstrative activity to motivate the masses and set an example.